devpi/devpi/doc/userman/devpi_packages.rst

    * test and upload test results to the devpi server (:ref:`jump to <devpi_um_packages_doc>`)

-For this purpose will use a sample packahe which has the following structure:
+For this purpose will use a sample package which has the following structure:

    * :download:`pysober.py <./pysober/pysober.py>` The module to be released.
    * :download:`setup.py <./pysober/setup.py>`